 What To Do Instead Of Dieting

 By now, you know diets don’t work.
-You’ve gotten some answers to open ended questions you’ve had over the years about why you gained weight back, why specific diets haven’t worked for you, and why they’re not going work for you moving forward regardless of how many times you try.
+You’ve gotten some answers to open-ended questions you’ve had over the years about why you gained weight back, why specific diets haven’t worked for you, and why they’re not going to work for you moving forward regardless of how many times you try.
 But what do you do?
 You still want to lose weight and keep it off for good, but you’re not sure where to start, how to have a relationship with food, or what ‘health’ even looks like for you.

 Focus On The Inside And The Outside Will Follow

 Here is a hard truth: if you’re not good enough now, you’ll never be.
 Dieting is not a gateway to self-acceptance.
 It’s actually one of the best ways to not accept, embrace, or empower yourself.
-Look, your worth isn’t dependent on eating ‘good or bad’ foods and your self-worth doesn’t improve or decrease at different weights.
+Look, your worth isn’t dependent on eating ‘good or bad’ foods, and your self-worth doesn’t improve or decrease at different weights.
 Your life and your plans shouldn’t depend on what the scale says and chances are, if you base your life around your weight and goal weight, you’ll never be happy, truly enjoying your life while you’re in-between.

 Instead of focusing so much on the outside of our bodies and our appearances, we encourage you to focus on the inside.
 What makes you happy?
 What makes you satisfied, empowered, or accomplished?
 How can you maximize those behaviors to enable yourself to be more active, more fulfilled, and to create a more enjoyable life?